 This bill amends existing laws regarding the collection of demographic information, specifically focusing on the sexual orientation and gender identity of minor patients in general acute care hospitals and clinical laboratories.
-It stipulates that these facilities shall not collect or request such data from patients under the age of 18 unless voluntarily provided by the patient or their parent/guardian.
-The data collected will be strictly used for medical diagnosis and treatment purposes only.
-Additionally, the bill mandates that electronic medical records and laboratory information management systems be configured to not require the selection of a minor's gender identity and sexual orientation to save or store their demographic information.
+It stipulates that these institutions shall not collect or request such data from patients under the age of 18 unless voluntarily provided by the patient or their parent or guardian.
+The bill emphasizes that any voluntarily provided data must be used solely for medical diagnosis and treatment purposes.
+Additionally, it mandates that electronic medical records and laboratory information management systems be configured to not require the selection of a minor patient's gender identity and sexual orientation in order to save or store their demographic information.

 Statutes affected: Introduced: 26:2H-5.36, 45:9-42.46, 45:9-42.47